On the Wasserstein Geodesic Principal Component Analysis of probability measures: Additional experiments and figures

+Here we present additional figures to further explain the experiments described in the paper.
 Figure~\ref{fig:circle_example_app} concerns the experiment on Gaussian distributions with diagonal covariances described in Section~\ref{sec:expe_gaussian} corresponding to Figure~\ref{fig:circle_example}.
 It shows all three principal components found by tangent PCA (\textbf{left}) and geodesic PCA, in two equally optimal solutions (\textbf{middle, right}).

 Figure \ref{fig:mnist_geod_components} displays on the plane the two first geodesic components of the MNIST experiment of Section \ref{sec:expe_general}, while Figure \ref{fig:pca_chair_example} shows the planar representation of the 3D point cloud of chairs experiment given by the projection onto the first two geodesic components found by \textsc{GPCAgen} algorithm and depicted in Figure \ref{fig:comp_pca} (\textbf{top row}).